Updated 2026-03-15

 How to Choose the Right Email Tool

-The best email marketing tool depends on your specific situation:
+The best email marketing tool depends on your specific practice situation:

 Practice size matters.
-Solo estheticians need simple mobile-friendly tools.
-Larger practices or med spas may need more organization and team features.
+Solo estheticians need simple, mobile-friendly tools they can manage between clients.
+Sequenzy or MailerLite work well here.
+Larger practices or med spas with multiple providers may benefit from ActiveCampaign's CRM and team features.

 What Actually Works for Estheticians